dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - Added ``setPosition`` so that behaviors with access to the entity can teleport it around the level.
 - Added several properties including activeInView which determines whether the entity will be displayed
+- Added ``getHeight`` and ``getWidth`` so that collision detection can do its job under the assumption of square collisions.
+- Added ``Entity`` abstract class methods to ``EntityAPI``, so that we can hopefully unite the two.
+The motivation was that View relies on Entities, but it asks the Game interface to get entities as a list, and I don't want Game to rely on implementation details of EntityAPI (even though Entity is abstract).
+The ultimate solution is to make a distinction between the 'front-facing' part of Entity and the rest.

 ### ControlsBehavior
 - Modified ``reactToControls()`` to take in the subject entity as a parameter.